 An online exhibit curated and created by OHAM fellow Daniella Posy, Yale PhD candidate in American Studies.

 Since its founding in 1969 at Yale University, Oral History of American Music (OHAM) has been dedicated to the collection and preservation of the voices of the major musical figures of our time.
 The project captures musicians’ narratives and reflections in their own words through in-depth interviews.
-With an ever-expanding collection, OHAM is a living archive, currently comprising approximately 3,000 audio and video recordings.
+With an ever-expanding collection, OHAM is a living archive, currently comprising more than 2,000 audio and video recordings.
 We regularly conduct, catalogue, and transcribe interviews with emerging talents and established artists, producing a wealth of primary and secondary source material accessible to musicians, students, scholars, arts organizations, and the media.

 In accordance with Yale's Web Accessibility Policy, accessible versions of OHAM’s materials can be provided upon request.
 The time required to prepare these accessible versions will vary.

 Researchers wishing to publish or broadcast OHAM materials are responsible for obtaining direct authorization from copyright holders.
 Generally, the interviewees or their estates hold the copyright.

 For any use of the materials or content on the OHAM website, you must obtain permission from the copyright holder and cite OHAM as the source of the original material with the credit line below that corresponds to the appropriate collection, if applicable:

 e.g., With thanks to the Oral History of American Music, Gilmore Music Library, Yale University for [Name of Interviewee], [Date of Interview].
 Interviewed by [Name of Interviewer].
 [Interview Call No.], [Collection Title].